Bulletin #2187, Poultry Facts: Turkey Brooding and Management: Giving Poults a Good Start

 15. If you decide to have roosts, allow three inches/bird.
 (Roosts are optional for turkeys.).
 Turkeys do roost naturally.
 However, roosts can be the cause of leg injuries when birds hop from the roost to the floor.
 Turkeys perform quite nicely without roosts.

 16. Take precautions to reduce pecking injuries.
 Turkeys peck each other, which sometimes results in serious injuries and death.
 Following good management practices reduces the risk of pecking.
 Avoid crowding and overheating and provide sufficient feeder and drinker space, feed, and water.
+Reducing the light duration and/or intensity can reduce aggression in turkeys.
 The wounds of pecked turkeys can be covered with an anti-peck paste, which can be obtained from feed stores.
 Isolate pecked birds from other turkeys until wounds have healed.

 17. Observe the birds for a time each day.
 Look at every individual bird.
 Watch for any unusual signs such as dead birds, downed birds, separated birds, limping, blood, and birds not eating or drinking.
 These may signal an injury or a disease problem.
 Besides sight, use your sense of smell and hearing when evaluating your birds.